-The fair value of the Company's credit facilities, which are categorized as Level 3 within the fair value hierarchy as of March 31, 2017 and December 31, 2016, approximates their carrying value.
+The fair value of the Company's credit facilities, which are categorized as Level 3 within the fair value hierarchy as of June 30, 2017 and December 31, 2016, approximates their carrying value.

-The carrying amounts of the Company's assets and liabilities, other than investments at fair value, approximate fair value due to their short maturities or their close proximity of the originations to the measurement date.
+The carrying amounts of the Company's assets and liabilities, other than investments at fair value, approximate fair value due to their short maturities.